Industry-Leading Platinum Refiners

 Platinum is frequently used in laboratory applications in the form of crucibles and other miscellaneous labware because of its extraordinary resistance to heat, chemical attack, and contamination.
 It can also be used repeatedly for years even under severe thermal cycling.
 Uses for this labware could be in fusion of ores or minerals, melting specialty glasses and ceramics and for the production of synthetic crystal.

+Mid-States is one of the few platinum refining companies in the United States capable of handling every stage of PGM refining in-house, from high-temperature induction melting through XRF and ICP assay analysis to final settlement.
 The ability to properly melt, sample, and analyze platinum and other platinum group metals is different than working with other precious metals like gold and silver.
 In order to do it correctly, it requires the right kind of furnaces, foundry refractories, training, and advanced laboratory instruments like XRF and ICP.

-Melting & Sampling Platinum Group Metals
+Melting & Sampling PGMs

 The proper analysis of platinum and other platinum group metals is far more difficult than it is for gold and silver.
 Methods like lead fire-assay can be used to determine total PGM content, but it’s usually not effective enough to accurately determine the individual elemental make-up of a sample.